David Shoemaker (physicist)

-David H. Shoemaker is an American physicist who is a Senior Research Scientist at The Kavli Institute for Astrophysics and Space Research at the Massachusetts Institute of Technology.
+David H. Shoemaker is an American physicist who is a Senior Research Scientist at the MIT Kavli Institute for Astrophysics and Space Research at the Massachusetts Institute of Technology.

 Shoemaker graduated from MIT with a Master of Science degree in 1980 having been admitted without an undergraduate degree after working as a Laboratory Instructor in MIT's Physics Department.
 He received his PhD from Paris-Sud University in 1987.
 He joined the French National Centre for Scientific Research that year, leaving to work as a research scientist at the Kavli Institute in 1989.

 Shoemaker was elected a Fellow of the American Physical Society in 2001.
 He acted as spokesperson for the LIGO Scientific Collaboration between 2017 and 2019.